ntx007/ntx-linux-utility-menu/README.md

 - Offline/proxy: `apt-get update` must succeed for upgrades; if blocked, set `http_proxy/https_proxy` or skip update steps (they will now stop early with a hint).
 - Minimal envs: Inode view may be skipped if `df -i` is unsupported; IP listing falls back to `ip addr` or `ifconfig` if `ip` is absent.
 - MariaDB server install assumes a systemd host (not containerized); enable/start may fail inside containers.

+## Troubleshooting 🛠️
+- APT blocked by proxy: set `http_proxy`/`https_proxy` and re-run `apt-get update`; use the APT proxy toggle in System update.
+- Docker Compose missing: install via Containers → option 1 (official script) or ensure the compose plugin is available.
+- `qrencode` missing: install `qrencode` for WireGuard QR rendering.
+- `ntxmenu` not found: ensure `/usr/local/bin` is in PATH or re-run the installer (`install_ntxmenu.sh`); a symlink to `/usr/bin` is created when possible.
+- SMART permissions: some environments require `sudo smartctl` or `--device` hints (e.g., `-d scsi` for virtio); the menu uses best-effort defaults but may need manual flags.
+- systemd-resolved: after DNS changes, use the DNS menu’s “restore backup + restart systemd-resolved” if name resolution breaks; on systems without systemd-resolved, it will skip the restart.

 ## Quick start 🏁